alexpi007/my-hacker-news-selection/README.md

   > Take care of yourself.
 Sleep.
 Eat.
 Exercise.
 Rest.
 Relax.
 Take care of other people, as best you can.
 People are important.
 Software is just fun.

+- [Fear makes you a worse programmer](https://jvns.ca/blog/2014/12/21/fear-makes-you-a-worse-programmer/) by Julia Evans - read on **Apr 9 2024**
+  > So if you blame people for breaking things, they’ll be more scared to make changes in the future, and you’ll end up with worse programs.
+Huh.

+  > Even with good design, w/o tests you will fear change and so the code will rot.
+With good tests, there’s no fear, so you’ll clean the code.